Prevention of Global Warming

 CCS Business

-The Group is preparing to launch Japan’s first large-scale CCS business in fiscal 2030 in cooperation with the government, which aims to achieve carbon neutrality by 2050, and various businesses that are actively working to achieve that goal.
+The Group is preparing to launch a large-scale CCS business in the early 2030s in cooperation with the government, which aims to achieve carbon neutrality by 2050, and various businesses that are actively working to achieve that goal.

 In the Group’s oil and natural gas E&P business, we commercialized a CCS/CCUS business in 2016 in Texas, USA, in which CO2 captured from exhaust gas at a thermal power plant is injected underground.
 Therefore, we already have the necessary technology and knowledge for geological evaluation and CO2 injection.
 While maximizing this expertise, we will collaborate with other companies to scale up operations and minimize costs, aiming for the full-scale implementation of CCS.